Updated on: 2/26/2019

 According to a new study, brain injury doubles the risk of getting dementia.

-A study of older war veterans suggests those who have experienced traumatic brain injury during their lifetime will have more than two times the risk of developing dementia.
+A study of older war veterans suggests those who have suffered a traumatic brain injury during their lifetime will have more than two times the risk of developing dementia.
 The scientists from the University of California – San Francisco presented the information from their research at the Alzheimer’s Association’s annual international conference in Paris.

 "We're now getting a much better understanding that head injury is an important risk factor for developing dementia down the road," says lead researcher Kristine Yaffe, director of the Memory Disorders Program at the San Francisco VA Medical Center.